open-sesame-escape/open-sesame-escape.github.io/content/puzzles/hiding-places/underneath/index.md

 ---

 A simple hiding place is a message underneath another object.
 The object can be a simple prop such as a plate or cup.
+For example, your escape room might have this normal place setting.

-{{% example %}}
+{{< example-image src="place-setting.jpg" >}}

-Picture of plate on table then plate held with message on table underneath.
+The players are expected to search around for clues.
+Simply lifting up the objects reveals a hidden clue.

-{{% /example %}}
+{{< example-image src="hidden-underneath.jpg" >}}

 This is a simple puzzle that encourages players to interact with the objects in the room.
 Players usually find the clue simply by picking up and